Chris McClellan (American football)

-Chris McClellan (born October 17, 2003) is an American college football defensive tackle for the Missouri Tigers.
-He previously played for the Florida Gators.
+Christopher McClellan (born October 17, 2003) is an American professional football defensive tackle for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Florida Gators and Missouri Tigers and was selected by the Packers in the third round of the 2026 NFL draft.

 Early life

 McClellan attended high school at Edison Preparatory School for his first three seasons, before transferring to Owasso High School located in Owasso, Oklahoma.
 Coming out of high school, he was rated as a four star recruit, where he held offers from schools such as Alabama, Florida, Ohio State, Oklahoma, Ohio State, Texas, and USC.
 Ultimately, McClellan committed to play college football for the Florida Gators.

 College career

 Florida

 He finished his freshman season in 2022, playing in all 13 games, where he racked up 23 tackles with two and a half being for a loss, a sack and a half, and a fumble recovery.
 During the 2023 season, McClellan appeared in all 13 games with one starts, where he notched 23 tackles with one going for a loss, and a half a sack.
 After the conclusion of the 2023 season, he decided to enter his name into the NCAA transfer portal.